Thru-Hike the Transcaucasian Trail

 Is it safe?

 Hiking in the Caucasus entails many of the same risks that hikers find anywhere in the world.
 Some parts of the TCT travel through areas that require knowledge and experience of hiking in high-alpine environments.
-If you don’t have that experience, we recommend hiring a guide.
+If you don’t have that experience, we recommend hiring a guide or staying on sections in lower elevations.

 In addition to the hazards posed by steep terrain and mountain weather, hikers should be prepared for difficult route-finding and challenging trail conditions, the possibility of washed-out bridges and dangerous river crossings in high water, aggressive dogs guarding sheep and cattle, giant hogweed, and frequent summer thunderstorms with extremely intensive periods of lightning.
 Access to emergency medical care and search and rescue is not always available.
 Hiking the TCT requires good judgment and the willingness to turn back if necessary.